Scarborough Newcomer Settlement Collective

 Ultimately, the project aims to:

-• Develop a community-based participatory model of governance for local decision-making on newcomer service planning and funding;
+• Develop a community-based participatory framework of governance for local decision-making on newcomer service planning and funding;

-• Develop a model that best suits the needs and requirements of the Scarborough community;
+• Develop a framework that best suits the needs and requirements of the Scarborough community;

-• Build stakeholder capacity to inform model development.
+• Build stakeholder capacity to inform framework development.

 Project Structure